 About Tales from Planet Earth

-In 2013, Tales from Planet Earth added an international partner, the KTH Environmental Humanities Laboratory at the Royal Institute of Technology in Sweden, who screened many of our films in Stockholm in April 2014 -- tales about the planet were shared across the planet!
-We were also thrilled that a frequent guest of the festival, filmmaker Alex Rivera, returned for the Fall 2013 semester as Fall 2013 Arts Institute Interdisciplinary Artist in Residence, teaching a course on filmmaking for students.
+Tales from Planet Earth has a newly-added international partner, the KTH Environmental Humanities Laboratory at the Royal Institute of Technology in Sweden, who screened many of our films in Stockholm in April 2014 -- sharing tales about the planet across the planet!